Paget’s disease of the nipple, also known as Paget’s disease of the breast, is a rare type of breast cancer.

 - biological or hormone therapy – which can be used to treat certain types of cancer

-If Paget's disease is detected and treated in its early stages, there is a good chance of recovery.
+If Paget's disease is detected and treated in its early stages, there's a good chance of recovery.
 Read more about how Paget's disease is treated.

 Preventing Paget's disease